This Is What America Looks Like

 Welcome to WWPH

-Washington Writers’ Publishing House is a non-profit, cooperative literary organization that has published over 100 volumes of poetry since 1975 as well as fiction and nonfiction.
+Washington Writers’ Publishing House is the longest, continuously operating nonprofit, cooperative, literary organization in the United States.
+Established in 1975 in our nation’s capital, we have published over 100 volumes of poetry as well in more recent years fiction and nonfiction.
 The press sponsors three annual competitions for writers living in DC, Maryland, and Virginia, and the winners of each category (one each in poetry, fiction, and creative nonfiction) comprise our annual slate.
 In 2021, WWPH launched an online literary journal, WWPH WRITES to expand our mission to further the creative work of writers in our region.
 In 2023, WWPH added creative nonfiction to our annual press slate.
-In 2024, WWPH launched our biennial works in translation series.
+In 2024, WWPH launched our biennial works in translation series and started to undertake WWPH Literary Salons, free-of-charge workshops. readings, and discussions to engage with new and established writers and foster the richness and diversity of the literary arts in our community.

 Our Authors and our Unique Cooperative Press